 As part of Eid preparation, many Muslim women in India also apply beautiful and intricate henna (mehendi) designs on their hands a day before the festival.
 Wearing new traditional clothes, decking up with the finest of jewellery, and adorning hands with henna are the highlights of the Eid celebration for women.

 8. The Custom of Decorating the House With Lanterns

 Eid preparations begin a couple of days prior to the main festival.
 And the days leading up to Eid are fun.
-Women clean their homes and bedeck them with colourful lanterns, handmade decorative items.
+Women clean their homes and bedeck them with colourful lanterns and handmade decorative items.
 The homes are lit and look spectacular on Eid.

 With so much to look forward to, there’s no wonder Eid is awaited with bated breath every year.
-However, in 2021, celebrations will be different because of the pandemic and lockdown.
-But don’t let this situation dwindle your spirit to celebrate, pray and feast at home, and have a great time celebrating indoors with your loved ones!
-Eid Mubarak, ladies!
+Whether you are now close to your loved ones or still far away in a situation where you can’t meet them, don’t let it dwindle your spirit to celebrate, pray and feast.
+Eid is all about giving and receiving love, so let’s have a happy Eid.